-they did not let up until they had forty-two points to their credit, fourteen points ahead of Schenectady high school which was second and thirty-two points ahead of Og-
+they did not let up until they had forty-two points to their credit, fourteen points ahead of Schenectady high school which was second and thirty-two points ahead of Ogdensburg which was third.
+Four records were broken and another tied.